Purple text indicates the parameter is Limited Access.

 Items in square brackets - [<value>] - are optional.

 The Targets list tells us where you wish to point JWST and so must be filled out with care, precision, and accuracy.
-For proposals with a large number of fixed targets, please note that there is a capability to with the appropriate target information.
+For proposals with a large number of fixed targets, please note that there is a capability to ingest a comma-separated text file with the appropriate target information.

 The following information is required to identify and classify each target.